webpagine/pagine/README.md

 - Manage templates and assets via Git.
 Every template can be distributed and used without modification.
 - In-template builtin functions
 - Interact with Pagine in templates.
-- Update on file change while running as HTTP server.
+- Multi-stage workflow.

+As server: update web content on file change.

 Supported rich text formats: